-3. The risk of dangerous storm surge and hurricane-force winds is increasing in the central and northwestern Bahamas and along the Florida east coast, although it is too soon to determine where these hazards will occur.
-Residents in these areas should ensure that they have their hurricane plan in place and not focus on the exact forecast track of Dorian's center.
+2. The risk of dangerous storm surge and hurricane-force winds later this week and this weekend continues to increase in the central and northwestern Bahamas and along the Florida east coast, although it is too soon to determine where these hazards will occur.
+Residents in these areas should ensure they have their hurricane plan in place and not focus on the exact forecast track of Dorian's center.